Sewer56/Reloaded.WPF/README.md

 The toolkit consists of basic controls, animations, base classes for implementing e.g. AttachedProperties and utilities as well as a custom from the ground up theme resembling that of the original [Reloaded Mod Loader](https://github.com/Sewer56/Reloaded-Mod-Loader).

+*Reloaded.WPF supports .NET Core 3.X+ as well as .NET Framework.*

+## Disclaimer

+This repository/toolkit is currently in active early development and at the time of writing, the custom theme does not yet even cover the full set of common basic controls.

 Features/controls/styles to this project are added as "Reloaded", both the mod loader *Reloaded II* and various other utilities require them.

-*Reloaded.WPF supports .NET Core 3.X+ as well as .NET Framework.*

 ## Style/Theme Preview